no longer able to download pdfs, tried all the stuff on the help page, is this a result of the new version of Adobe Acrobat 10.1.3?

 GPU Accelerated Windows

-Have you looked at the View PDF files in Firefox without downloading them Knowledge Base article?
+Have you looked at the View PDF files in Firefox Knowledge Base article?
 There is a lot of useful information in there.
 It actually lists two different plugins to try for opening PDF files.
 I'd try both of them just to be safe.

 Hopefully this helps!

 Thanks Matt.
 I finally seem to have got it working better now with having gone into the Preferences, Applications, and selected "USE Adobe Acrobat Pro (default)" It had somehow gotten switched to "USE Adobe Acrobat NPAPI plugin..."
 I admit to not knowing what I'm doing, but this switch seems to have made it workable again.
 Hope this maybe helps others...

 Oh, yes, somewhere along the way there, I checked and was told that my Adobe Flash Player wasn't up to date, so I reinstalled that too.

 This article helped so much.
 It must be a gliche in the upgrade for Adobe Reader, but my preference got reset to "view with plugin..." instead of Adobe Reader.
 I am so relieved.
 I have a 5 page paper due tomorrow and it is based on this dumb .pdf article that I couldn't get to open.

 I and colleague have same problem but not with Google Chrome